Weyl invariant $E_8$ Jacobi forms: The ring of W(E8) -invariant Jacobi forms

-The fact about the weights of the generators is related to the Taylor expansion of basic weak Jacobi forms at the point $\mathfrak{z}=0$.
+The fact about the weights of generators is related to the Taylor expansion of basic weak Jacobi forms at the point $\mathfrak{z}=0$.
 We next explain it more precisely.
-Given an irreducible root system $R$ of rank $r$, if we could find $r+1$ basic weak Jacobi forms $\phi_j$ of expected indices with $q^0$-terms containing the corresponding Weyl orbits of the fundamental weights, then we may show by the above arguments that these Jacobi forms are algebraically independent over $M_*$ and for each Jacobi form $\varphi$, there exist a modular form $f$ with non-zero constant term and a non-zero polynomial $P\in M_*[X_j,0\leq j \leq r]$ such that $f\varphi=P(\phi_j,0\leq j \leq r)$.
+Given an irreducible root system $R$ of rank $r$, if we could find $r+1$ basic weak Jacobi forms $\phi_j$ of expected indices whose $q^0$-terms contain the corresponding Weyl orbits of the fundamental weights, then we may show by the above arguments that these Jacobi forms are algebraically independent over $M_*$ and that for each Jacobi form $\varphi$, there exist a modular form $f$ with non-zero constant term and a non-zero polynomial $P\in M_*[X_j,0\leq j \leq r]$ such that $f\varphi=P(\phi_j,0\leq j \leq r)$.
 If $f$ is not constant, then $f$ vanishes at a point $\tau_0\in\HH$.
-We observe that the leading terms of the Taylor expansion of $\phi_j$ are a homogeneous $W(R)$-invariant polynomial of degree equal to the absolute value of weight of $\phi_j$.
-Therefore, if these $\phi_j$ further have the expected weights and the generators of $W(R)$-invariant polynomials appear in their leading terms of the Taylor expansions, then it is possible to prove that $\phi_j(\tau_0,\mathfrak{z})$ are algebraically independent over $\CC$ using the fact that the eight generators of $W(R)$-invariant polynomials are algebraically independent over $\CC$, which gives a contradiction.
-Then we deduce that the ring of Jacobi forms is the polynomial algebra generated by $\phi_j$ over $M_*$.
-The above discussions give an explanation why the ring of Weyl invariant weak Jacobi forms is possible to be a polynomial algebra. \end{remark}
+We observe that the leading terms of the Taylor expansion of $\phi_j$ are a homogenous $W(R)$-invariant polynomial of degree equal to the absolute value of the weight of $\phi_j$.
+Therefore, if these $\phi_j$ further have the expected weights and the generators of $W(R)$-invariant polynomials appear in their leading terms of Taylor expansions, then it is possible to prove that $\phi_j(\tau_0,\mathfrak{z})$ are algebraically independent over $\CC$ using the fact that the $r$ generators of $W(R)$-invariant polynomials are algebraically independent over $\CC$, which gives a contradiction.
+Then $f$ is a constant and we deduce that the ring of Jacobi forms is the polynomial algebra generated by $\phi_j$ over $M_*$.
+The above discussions give an explanation of why the ring of Weyl invariant weak Jacobi forms is possible to be a polynomial algebra. \end{remark}

-\begin{remark} Our main theorem shows that every $W(E_8)$-invariant weak Jacobi form can be expressed uniquely as a polynomial in $A_i$ and $B_j$ with coefficients which are meromorphic $\SL_2(\ZZ)$ modular forms (quotients of holomorphic modular forms).
-By the structure results in the next section, these meromorphic modular forms are in fact holomorphic except at infinity when the index is less than or equal to 3.
+\begin{remark} Our main theorem shows that every $W(E_8)$-invariant weak Jacobi form can be expressed uniquely as a polynomial in $A_i$ and $B_j$ with coefficients which are meromorphic $\SL_2(\ZZ)$ modular forms (the quotients of holomorphic modular forms).
+By the structure results in the next section, these meromorphic modular forms are in fact holomorphic except at infinity when the index is less than or equal to $3$.
 In other words, we have